Umar3331/luminor-eks-atlantis/README.md

 Use .gitignore to prevent sensitive files from being committed.
 Usage Instructions
 How to Deploy
-Run Terraform Commands as described above in the Installation Steps.
+Run the Terraform commands as described above in the Installation Steps.

 After Deployment:

 Terraform output will display the external IP for Atlantis.
 Copy this DNS or external IP and paste it into your GitHub repository webhook URL.
 Add a webhook secret and configure the events you want to trigger Atlantis on (e.g., pull requests).
+Triggering Atlantis:

-After configuring the webhook, create a pull request in your repository to see Atlantis trigger a Terraform plan automatically.
+Create a pull request in your repository to see Atlantis automatically execute a Terraform plan.
 Configuration Parameters
 The primary parameters defined in variables.tf are as follows: